Karim-Ajmail/Arrhythpy/README.md

 **Arrhythpy** is an open-source Python-based program designed to quantify and classify arrhythmias in calcium transients in an automated manner.
 See the corresponding paper at [link to paper] for a detailed explanation.

 For any questions or assistance, please feel free to contact me at [karim.ajmail@mtl.maxplanckschools.de](mailto:karim.ajmail@mtl.maxplanckschools.de).
-So far, Arrhythpy only reads lsm files from line scans as described in the paper.
+So far, Arrhythpy only reads lsm or tif files from line scans as described in the paper.
+Additionally, there is the possibility to read in the transients directly as a csv file.
 If you need support for another file type, let me know and I will add it.

 ## Installation